PyCQA/docformatter/README.rst

     optional arguments:
-      -h, --help            show this help message and exit --in-place            make changes to file instead of printing diff --no-backup           do not write backup files
+      -h, --help            show this help message and exit --in-place            make changes to files instead of printing diffs --no-backup           do not write backup files
       --wrap-long-summaries LENGTH
                             wrap long summary lines at this length (default: 0)